sciZer0/7/v/README.md

 On the Vote blockchain, each voting on a proposal lasts 30 days (6,480,000 slots).

-The "competitive" word means that on each proposal, the competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.
+The "competitive" word means that on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

 > The best decisions must overcome the Voting Power of rivals.